What is Viscose Fabric?

 You may be asking yourself, “What is viscose fabric?”
-Viscose is another word for a very well known fabric – rayon!
+Viscose material is another word for a very well known fabric – rayon!
 Viscose rayon is a semi-synthetic fabric found in everyday items.
-Produced all over the world (including the United States), production of viscose primarily relies on certain trees and wood pulp.
+Produced all over the world (including the United States), production of viscose primarily relies on certain types of trees and wood pulp.

 Where can you find this type of rayon?
 Over the last century, you will consistently find viscose rayon in anything from jacket linings to upscale dresses and garments.
 Manufacturers use it primarily for clothing.
-It was the first ever man-made fabric that’s produced from a semi-synthetic fiber and has unique manufacturing processes.
+It was the first ever man-made fabric that’s produced from a semi-synthetic fiber and has very unique manufacturing processes.